Warning: This article deals with suicide and contains details – included by family request – that may be disturbing to some readers.

 They say she was being bullied.

 “It’s just stupid how society is.
-The way they you’re supposed to look or how you’re supposed to act,” says the girl’s father, her mother adding that she was picked on for her hair and clothes.
+The way you’re supposed to look or how you’re supposed to act,” says the girl’s father, her mother adding that she was picked on for her hair and clothes.

-“I (said) my daughter doesn’t like being picked on and being bullied what are you guys going to do about this,” he says.
+“I (said) my daughter doesn’t like being picked on and being bullied, what are you guys going to do about this?” he says.
 “Nothing was ever done.”

 On Feb.
 4, he was finishing at work while his wife took their eldest of seven kids to get a cake for his 18th birthday.